abidor13/Kickstarter-Analysis/README.md

 # Kickstarter-Analysis
-## An Analysis of Louise's Campaign.
+## Performing An Analysis on Kickstarter data to uncover trends for Louise's upcoming Campaign.